NearlyFreeSpeech

-NearlyFreeSpeech is a privately funded, US-based, low cost web hosting provider and domain name registrar that began in 2002.
-It was started in response to concerns about the entry of large companies into Internet publishing, and to promote freedom of speech.
+NearlyFreeSpeech is a privately funded, US-based, low-cost web hosting provider and domain name registrar that began in 2002.
+It was started in response to concerns about the entry of large companies into Internet publishing and to promote freedom of speech.

 History

 In September 2006, Jeffrey D. Wheelhouse registered the NearlyFreeSpeech trademark.

 Endorsements

 By 2008, Michael Hemmingson of San Diego Reader wrote that the Electronic Frontier Foundation suggested using services such as NearlyFreeSpeech.net and Tor software to avoid being fired for blogging.
-In 2009 Shawn Powers of Linux Journal reviewed Nearly Free Speech and recommended them over GoDaddy even after having some technical issues.
-In 2010 Jason Fitzpatrick of LifeHacker.com listed Nearly Free Speech as first of "Five Best Personal Web Hosts" and said they were unusual because of their incremental billing based on usage.
-In a similar 2012 "top five" list by Alan Henry of LifeHacker.com, Nearly Free Speech was given "honorable mention" and he said they offer exceptional hosting plans for as low as $0.25, and promise to only make you pay for what you use.
+In 2009, Shawn Powers of Linux Journal reviewed NearlyFreeSpeech and recommended them over GoDaddy even after having some technical issues.
+In 2010, Jason Fitzpatrick of LifeHacker.com listed NearlyFreeSpeech as first of "Five Best Personal Web Hosts" and said they were unusual because of their incremental billing based on usage.
+In a similar 2012 "top five" list by Alan Henry of LifeHacker.com, NearlyFreeSpeech was given "honorable mention" and he said they offer exceptional hosting plans for as low as $0.25, and promise to only make you pay for what you use.

-In 2010, in "Twitter Application Development For Dummies", Dusty Reagan recommended Nearly Free Speech for learning PHP development.
-In 2010 Cody Fink of MacStories.net, describing how to install Fever in 10 minutes, called Nearly Free Speech, "an amazing hosting solution that's relatively cheap, especially for light use."
-In 2012 in "Handbook of Research on Didactic Strategies and Technologies for Education" Nearly Free Speech was cited as a "pay as you go" service, which could reduce costs significantly.
-In 2013, Nearly Free Speech was used for a low-cost promotion involving the posting of indie Zelda-alike game Anodyne on The Pirate Bay.
+In 2010, in "Twitter Application Development For Dummies", Dusty Reagan recommended NearlyFreeSpeech for learning PHP development.
+In 2010, Cody Fink of MacStories.net, describing how to install Fever in 10 minutes, called NearlyFreeSpeech, "an amazing hosting solution that's relatively cheap, especially for light use."
+In 2012, in "Handbook of Research on Didactic Strategies and Technologies for Education" NearlyFreeSpeech was cited as a "pay-as-you-go" service, which could reduce costs significantly.
+In 2013, NearlyFreeSpeech was used for a low-cost ($7 USD) promotion involving the posting of indie Zelda-like game Anodyne on The Pirate Bay.